Taipei: First Impressions

 Taipei packs more than 2.6 million residents into just 272 square kilometers—one of the highest urban densities in the world.

 With nearly 2.6 million residents packed into just 272 square kilometers, Taipei is among the most densely populated cities in the world.
-Yet when I arrived in October 2024, my first time in Taiwan, the city didn’t feel overwhelming.
-Instead, it unfolded slowly—block by block, meal by meal, smile by smile.
+Yet rather than overwhelm, the city reveals itself slowly — block by block, meal by meal, and conversation by conversation.

 Across Taiwan, there are over 14.6 million registered scooters—more than one scooter for every two people.